ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### List Selector

-The list selector allows combining member names, array indices, and slices in a single selector.
+The list selector allows combining member names, array indices, slices, and filters in a single selector.

 Note: The list selector was called "union selector" in
 {{JSONPath-orig}}, as it was intended to solve use cases addressed by